timuela/RecoilEngine/doc/site/content/changelogs/_index.markdown

 ### Misc

+- add `accurateLeading` numerical unit weapon tag (note, not weaponDef).
+Controls how many extra accuracy iterations are done when calculating shots.
+0: current behaviour (single iteration, fails to hit at large speed disparities and/or weird angles).
+1: one extra iteration, enough to get a perfect solution for non-ballistic shots and usually good enough for non-extreme ballistic shots too.
+2+: extra iterations for ballistic shots, if needed.
+In practice, shouldn't need to go higher than low single-digit values.
+Note that the calculation always stops when 1-frame resolution accuracy is achieved (since unit and projectile movement are all frame-discrete), so setting this arbitrarily high should still be safe and reasonably performant.
 - math extras (`math.hypot`, `math.normalize`, bit ops etc) now available in LuaParser envs (modrules, defs parsing, etc).
 - added `Spring.GetFactoryCommandCount(unitID) → number` checks the queue length in a factory's build queue (note that `GetUnitCommandCount` is for the rally queue in factories).
 - add `ThreadPinPolicy` springsetting to control which CPUs to use.
 (0) = Off; (1) = System Default; (2) = Exclusive Performance Core; (3) = Share Performance Cores.